worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "Dozens.
 Especially after Apollo.
 Everyone looking for proof that we faked the moon landing, or that we found aliens, or that the government is hiding something.
 Pattern recognition is a hell of a drug.
 Once you start looking, you find patterns everywhere.
 Most of them meaningless."

-Sarah's heart sank.
+Liv's heart sank.
 "So you think I'm crazy."

 "I didn't say that."
 He sipped his coffee.
 "The October 12 event was real.
 The signal dropout happened exactly as you documented.
 But the explanation was also real—solar radiation interference.
 It happens.
 Not common, but not impossible."